lifeparticle/MySQL-Snippets/README.md

 DROP TABLE table_name;
 ```

 Rename a table.
-Be aware that one or more application can be using the old table name.
+Be aware that one or more application can be using the old table name

 ```mysql
 RENAME TABLE old_table_name TO new_table_name;